hacks/mentors/README.md

 we need to compile, and we do that with `harp compile _harp ./`.
 Unstage the deletion of CNAME and README.md (SERIOUSLY PLZ.), commit, and finally, push.

-Aaaand that's all, ladies and gentlemen.
+And that's all, folks!
 If you've got questions or anything's not clear, file a bug report.
 Thanks!

 --Alice Young, (aliceyoung9)